 HALT members opened up access from South Mill Street to ¾-mile trail through the property.

 Whitehall Conservation Area Reopening Trail

-HALT members reopened overgrown connector from main trial to Piazza Lane across former meadow.
+HALT members reopened overgrown connector from main trail to Piazza Lane across former meadow.

 Hopkinton Meadows Trail Reopening and Bridge